 By the end of the actual Fixit Day, there were only about 320 recorded participants.
 I felt pretty let down by this, but a strange thing happened: Over the course of the next couple of weeks, people kept participating, kept submitting tasks, and asking for T-shirts.
 I let the registration system stay open for as long as it seemed people were still working on Fixit tasks, and it eventually occurred to me that perhaps another reason for the seemingly-low participation numbers was that most folks didn’t bother registering their tasks.
 During the previous Testing Fixit, we rewarded some folks who weren’t even totally aware that they were participating in a Testing Fixit; though I never held a survey to find out, or heard any complaints, it’s likely that some people might’ve expected we’d’ve automatically detected their work and rewarded them.
 And if they weren’t motivated to register their tasks in the first place, they probably weren’t motivated to follow up and register later, or to ask for a reward.
 If this theory holds, such folks were lurkers, essentially, deriving motivation from the Fixit activity without feeling the need to seek a reward beyond performing tasks for their own benefit.
 It is just a theory—a hypothesis, really—but I do argue that many of the folks who registered their tasks in the weeks after the Fixit Day were, essentially, lurkers who decided to stop lurking and get “official credit” for their tasks anyway.

-By the time the registration was finally closed, we’d recorded 535 participants across twenty-nine Google Engineering offices, as you can see in the image at the top of this post.
-Still not a huge fraction of the total Google Engineering population, but significantly more than the 320 registered during the Fixit Day.
+By the time the registration was finally closed, we’d recorded 535 participants across twenty-nine Google development offices, as you can see in the image at the top of this post.
+Still not a huge fraction of the total Google development population, but significantly more than the 320 registered during the Fixit Day.
 This display of motivation to continue working on Testing Fixit tasks was encouraging.

 I decided to write a retrospective document to take stock of everything that happened.
 In addition to fulfilling a sense of responsibility to demonstrate that all the time and resources spent on this Fixit were useful, I wanted to answer a question: Why was this Testing Fixit so much more difficult than the first one?